minhphan03/apple-music-replay/README.md

 * a table in markdown file for viewing purposes.

-* a txt file: the original file used

-I only include 5 fields in this project (no. id, song title, artist, and album title) for simplicity.
+I only include 6 fields in this project (no. id, song title, artist, album title, genre, and song length) for simplicity.